 Submit a signed attestation to ARB as follows: “I certify under penalty of perjury of the laws of the State of California that I have not authorized use of, or sold, any renewable electricity credits or any claims to the emissions, or lack of emissions, for electricity for which I am seeking ARB allowance retirement, in any other voluntary or mandatory program.”

-Submit a signed attestation to ARB as follows: “I understand I am voluntarily participating in the California Greenhouse Gas Cap-and-Trade Program under title 17, Cal.
+Submit a signed attestation to ARB as follows: “I understand I am voluntarily participating in the California Greenhouse Gas Cap-and-Invest Program under title 17, Cal.
 Code of Regs. article 5, and by doing so, I am now subject to all regulatory requirements and enforcement mechanisms of this voluntary renewable electricity program and subject myself to the jurisdiction of California as the exclusive venue to resolve any and all disputes.”

 Allowance Retirement.
 The number of allowances retired from the Voluntary Renewable Electricity Reserve Account for a VRE participant in a given year are calculated as follows: